 NINETEENTH ALBUM: 'PRESENT' (Park Records)

 An important studio album reflecting the 're-setting' of the band with its new 'classic' line up and the return of Maddy Prior.
 (Probably helped with the re-setting of royalties as well!)
-It is made up of re-recorded classics, nominally voted by the public in an online poll by Park Records.
+It is made up of re-recorded classics, in part voted by the public in an online poll by Park Records.
 It included the 'Lyke Wake Dirge' which had not appeared on an album before and was a standard concert opener for the band in the mid 70's; re-workings of 'When I was on Horseback' & 'Hard Times of Old England'; The 'as intended' verses of 'Let Her Go Down'; A bonus track - an A Capella version of 'Rosebud in June' (after King Henry).

 The collection of songs formed the basis of the live set for the next couple of years.